LucyKurtis/terminalOS-installer/README.md

 # This is the installer for TerminalOS
-"java -jar (filename)" in the terminal or command prompt to launch
+"java -jar (filename)" in the terminal or command prompt to launch the installer

- - Built jarfiles can be found in https://github.com/LucyKurtis/TerminalOS/releases
+ - Built jarfiles of other versions (ex. older, unsupported versions) can be found in https://github.com/LucyKurtis/TerminalOS/releases

 # Java 17 Required, TerminalOS Installer will not launch without it